“I sat there with Sally. We sat here we two, and we said, ‘How we wish we had something to do.'”

 - When the water is cool, start dyeing.

-For an extra bonus, when you're drying the dyed eggs, place them on a cooling rack over a paper towel.
+For an extra bonus, when you’re drying dyed eggs, place them on a cooling rack over a paper towel.
 As the extra colors drip onto the paper towel, you’ll create tie-dye art on the paper towel itself—perfect for creative gift padding for a future gift for the grandkids.

 And speaking of the grandchildren, even if you can’t be with them to dye eggs together, you can both do them separately, then send pics of the outcome to vote on the favorites—which of yours they like best, and which one of theirs you like.